harrythezomby/harija.moe/content/posts/truthear-zero-reds/index.md

 ## Conclusion
 Overall, these IEMs pulled me into the never-ending rabbit hole, with them eventually becoming the catalyst for me getting into IEMs themselves (obviously), Lossless audio (i.e., flacs, wavs, etc), Massive hard drives to store all this lossless music (lol), and so much more, making them somewhat of a domino leading to a spiral of interests for me personally.

+If you wanna learn more about the other IEMs I use (I've collected about 10 so far as of writing this), I've written a bit about them [here in my uses + setup section](/uses/#iems).

 Thanks for reading!